stevedonovan/gentle-intro/readme.md

 ```

-The `()` type is the empty type, nada, `void`, zilch, `None`.
+The `()` type is the empty type, nada, `void`, zilch, nothing.
 Everything in Rust
-has a value, but sometimes ... it's nothing.
+has a value, but sometimes it's just nothing.
 The compiler knows this is
 a common mistake, and actually _helps_ you.
 (Anybody who has spent time with a
 C++ compiler will know how _damn unusual_ this is.)